Take Away Old Mattress!

 Don’t try this if it’s in rough shape, how it could be beneficial to someone else.
 First, think about charity organizations.
 Many charities will refuse to sell old donated mattresses, but accept old mattresses to reuse.
 Most of the cases they recycle them.

 Call non-profit thrift charities and stores in your area to know about their policies for used mattress donations.
-Keep in mind that these charities usually accept mattress donations are short on space.
+Keep in mind that these charities usually accept mattress donations that are short on space.
 They prefer Twin-sized mattresses than the queen or king-sized mattresses.

 Let’s see some organization which promotes Donating Your Old Mattress.